StevenHimself/Loadable-Kernel-Task-Finder/README.md

 # Loadable-Kernel-Task-Finder
 A task finder written in kernel space to detect if a process is running within your Linux environment.
-If so, it displays infromation about the process such as its name and identification number (ID).
+If so, it displays information about the process such as its name and identification number (ID).

 # Running the Project
 1. Open the Linux terminal and git clone this repository into a directory of your choosing